ab41j1t4000/GarudaSearch/README.md

 A working video of the search engine is available in the repo titled as WORKING_VIDEO.mp4

-The search engine application uses spaCy NLP library for correcting mistakes and extracting keywords from the user's search queries.
+The search engine application uses spaCy NLP library for correcting spelling mistakes and extracting important keywords from the user's search queries.
+To improve the search results, a full text search is implemented on a virtual table containing indexed pages.

 Heroku App link: https://garudasearch.herokuapp.com/